Suhas-2002/CTF/SHELL CTF/2021/Forensics/Grass is Green/writeup.md

 ## Solution

 1. This was a easy problem and I found the flag on viewing this image through different panes.
-2. As the name suggests green, on viewing this image through `solve` the flag could be found.
+2. As the name suggests green, on viewing this image through `Stegsolve` the flag could be found.
 3. This can also be done using this website -> https://stegonline.georgeom.net/   [Lsb Half]

 **Output**